Neutron drip line of $Z=9-11$ isotopic chains: RESULTS AND DISCUSSIONS

 \subsection{Sodium isotopes}

-We show in Fig.~\ref{fig5} the odd-even mass staggerings and in Fig.~\ref{fig6} the one- and two-neutron separation energies of the sodium isotopes in comparison with the experimental data.
-Interestingly, we note that both the FBCS method and the BCS method indicate that $^{39}$Na is the last bound sodium isotope from the perspective of the two-neutron separation energy, though the $S_{2N}$ for $^{39}$Na is almost vanishing in the BCS method.
-Indeed, the recent RIBF experiment only detected one event for $^{39}$Na~\cite{PhysRevLett.123.212501}.
+In Fig.~\ref{fig5}, we show the odd-even mass staggerings, and in Fig.~\ref{fig6}, the one- and two-neutron separation energies of the sodium isotopes in comparison with the experimental data are shown.
+Interestingly, both the FBCS and BCS methods indicate that $^{39}$Na is the last bound sodium isotope from the perspective of the two-neutron separation energy, though the $S_{2N}$ for $^{39}$Na almost vanishes using the BCS method.
+Indeed, the recent RIBF experiment detected one event for $^{39}$Na~\cite{PhysRevLett.123.212501}.

 The sodium isotopes provide a good opportunity to study the neutron density distributions over a wide range of neutron numbers.
-In Ref.~\cite{Meng:1998xq}, a systematic study of nuclear density distributions in the sodium isotopes within the RMF model was performed, with the pairing and the blocking effect for odd particle systems properly described by the relativistic Hartree-Bogoliubov (HB) theory in coordinate space.
-In this paper, the neutron drip-line nucleus was predicted to be $^{45}$Na.
+In Ref.~\cite{Meng:1998xq}, a systematic study of nuclear density distributions in the sodium isotopes within the RMF model is discussed, with the pairing and blocking effect for odd particle systems properly described by the relativistic Hartree-Bogoliubov (HB) theory in coordinate space.
+In this study, the neutron drip-line nucleus was predicted to be $^{45}$Na.
 As the orbital $1f_{7/2}$ is very close to the continuum, the $N=28$ closed shell for stable nuclei fails to appear due to the lowering of the $2p_{3/2}$ and $2p_{1/2}$ orbitals.
-Their results are consistent with the global study using the PC-PK1 parameter set~\cite{Xia:2017zka}.
-However, the influence of deformation is neglected in both studies~\cite{Meng:1998xq,Xia:2017zka}, while the latest RIBF result indicated that deformation effects are important in this part of the nuclear chart.
+These results are consistent with the global study using the PC-PK1 parameter set~\cite{Xia:2017zka}.
+However, the influence of deformation is neglected in both studies~\cite{Meng:1998xq,Xia:2017zka}, while the latest RIBF result indicates that deformation effects are important in this part of the nuclear chart.